kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(1\) Inspect and approve for return to service any aircraft or related part or appliance (except any aircraft maintained in accordance with a continuous airworthiness program under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]]) after a major repair or major alteration to it in accordance with part 43 \[New\] of this chapter, if the work was done in accordance with technical data approved by the Administrator; and

-\(2\) Perform an annual, or perform or supervise a progressive inspection according to §[[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.13   Performance rules (general).|§43.13]] and 43.15 of this chapter.
+\(2\) Perform an annual, or perform or supervise a progressive inspection according to [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.13   Performance rules (general).|§§43.13]] and 43.15 of this chapter.

 \(b\) When he exercises the privileges of an inspection authorization the holder shall keep it available for inspection by the aircraft owner, the mechanic submitting the aircraft, repair, or alteration for approval (if any), and shall present it upon the request of the Administrator or an authorized representative of the National Transportation Safety Board, or of any Federal, State, or local law enforcement officer.